Publications

 Abstract

 Medium- and long-run dynamics undermine the effect of automatic enrollment and default savings-rate auto-escalation on retirement savings.
-Our analysis of nine 401(k) plans incorporates the facts that employees frequently leave firms (often before matching contributions from their employer have fully vested), a large percentage of 401(k) balances are withdrawn upon employment separation, and many employees opt out of auto-escalation.
-Steady-state saving rates increase by 0.6% of income due to automatic enrollment and 0.3% of income due to default auto-escalation.
-Only 40% of those with an auto-escalation default escalate on their first escalation date, and more opt out later.
+Our analysis of 401(k) plans incorporates the facts that employees frequently leave firms (often before matching contributions have fully vested), a large percentage of balances are withdrawn upon employment separation, and many employees opt out of default auto-escalation.
+Across nine natural experiments, steady-state saving rates increase by 0.6% of income due to automatic enrollment and 0.2% of income due to default auto-escalation.
+Only 43% of employees in 21 401(k) plans in our data with default auto-escalation actually escalate on their first auto-escalation date.

 Keywords